What and Whose Knowledge? Measuring Epistemic Diversity in Large Language Models: Discussion and Conclusion

-\paragraph{Conclusions} Our results show that overall \divtype{} diversity is low in our pool of topics when compared to a baseline traditional search.
-That being said, for most model families and sizes tested, we observe an encouraging trend of knowledge expansion, indicating that so far, LLMs do not appear to be locked in to their narrow epistemic frames.
-Our results also highlight that RAG and the use of smaller models can help stave off knowledge collapse going forward.
+\paragraph{Conclusions} Our results show that overall \divtype{} diversity is low in our pool of topics when compared to a baseline traditional search, indicating a risk of knowledge collapse at the current time.
+On the other hand, for most model families and sizes tested we observe an encouraging trend of knowledge expansion, indicating that so far, LLMs do not appear to be locked in to narrow epistemic frames.
+Our results also highlight that RAG and the use of smaller models can help reduce the risk of knowledge collapse going forward.
 Going deeper, we find that the choice of RAG database may be important for improving \divtype{} representation across cultural contexts, as not all country-specific topics see equal gains.
-Here, practitioners need to be cautious about expanding their RAG sources with LLM-generated content.
+Here, practitioners need to be cautious about expanding their RAG sources with LLM-generated content, especially considering the negative impact to diversity of LLMs being recursively exposed to their own content~\cite{DBLP:conf/naacl/GuoSVC24}.
 Finally, compared to a traditional knowledge source (Wikipedia) in both English and local languages for country-specific topics, we find that the claims generated in our study reflect English language knowledge more than local language knowledge, highlighting the need to investigate how local knowledge can be incorporated into LLM outputs.
 The general methodology presented in this paper can be used in the future to study \divtype{} diversity for any arbitrary set of topics, downstream tasks, and real-world use cases with open-ended plain-text LLM outputs.
 This allows researchers to answer research questions about \textit{which}, \textit{whose}, and \textit{how much} knowledge LLMs are representing